 There are many things to think about in one’s own ideal MCAT test date.
 The bottom line is taking the test when you are comfortable and FULLY prepared.

 Medicine really is among the most dynamic of fields.
 It’s never static, so the education to become a doctor shouldn’t be static either.
 That said, the new MCAT content will be more difficult than the old one not only because of the additional content needed to be learned, but also because the new MCAT will be twice as long as the current one.
 This sounds potentially daunting, but it’s achievable hurdle for this highly motivated group – many pre-meds have wanted to become doctors since they were very young.
 One of the most important things students can do to stay informed about the changes is to start or maintain a strong relationship with your pre-health advisor at your college or university.
-Here at Kaplan, as we inch ever closer to the launch of the new exam in April, we’ll continue to monitor the issues at stake, report back to students and give them the best advice we have to help them successfully navigate the medical school admissions process.

 What is the average and/or median MCAT score of students after taking your course?/What is the average and/or median increase in MCAT score after taking your course?/What is the standard deviation of MCAT scores of your students?